shuds13/python-tutorials/tutorials/python.doc-sphinx.md

 ### Introduction

-This articles introduces documentation with Sphinx for Python projects and is intended as a quick getting started document.
+This article introduces documentation with Sphinx for Python projects and is intended as a quick getting started document.

-Sphinx is a documentation generator based on interpretation of rst (RestructuredText).
+Sphinx is a documentation generator based on interpretation of reStructuredText (abbr. rst or reST).
 It is used extensively for Python projects.

 ### Setup